simonArchipoff/qtg/README.md

 The system's clock being very good on the long run we can use it to evaluate the drift of the soundcard's one, and then the first.

-Concretely, the DSP pipeline is as follow : watch -> microphone/soundcard -> bandpass around 32768Hz -> mixing by oscillator at 32760Hz -> low pass -> downsampling by a factor 4000 or such -> compute which frequency around 8hz has the most energy -> apply soundcard compensation to find the actual "physical" frequency
+Concretely, the DSP pipeline is as follow : watch -> microphone/soundcard -> bandpass around 32768Hz -> mixing by oscillator at 32768Hz (in the soundcard's time) -> low pass -> downsampling by a factor 32000 or such -> compute which frequency around 0hz has the most energy -> apply soundcard compensation to find the actual "physical" frequency

 regarding the soundcard :
 timestamp each new buffer and compute it's actual frequency using the system's clock using linear regression.
 There is a rolling buffer to only consider the more recent data.